JetsonWorks/defkoi/README.md

 If not already installed, please follow the instructions in [this guide](https://docs.docker.com/compose/install/).

 # Usage
-This project has been packaged for quick setup by following these steps.
+Follow these steps for quick setup.

 ## Installation